 Winning isn’t everything.
 If you must cheat to win then it will be a shallow win.
 Always follow the rules of the game and do everything you can to be the best player within the rules of the game.
 This can also apply to grey areas of the game where there may not be a specific rule but it comes back to being fair and honest.
 Cheating or bending the rules in anyway should never be encouraged in kids’ sports.

 Sports can get emotional and in the heat of competition (especially in contact sports) we can sometimes do or say things to try to hurt the other team or even our own teammates.
-Whatever happens out on the field must stay on the field and at the end of the game it’s important to shake hands and have a laugh together.
+Whatever happens out on the field must stay on the field.
+Furthermore, at the end of the game it’s important to shake hands and have a laugh together.
 Some of the best friends your child will make may be players on other teams, especially if they start to play representative competitions.
 By consistently teaching and practicing this behaviour to your child they will learn the value of good sportsmanship and be respected by coaches, teammates, opponents and referees.
 So always be careful of the passing comments and instructions you give to your child to ensure that you are being the best role model you can be.
 To help develop good sportsmanship in your child it’s important to find good coaches and organisations that make sportsmanship a core part of their training program.
 At Australian Sports Camps we have a very clear focus on developing not only good sportsmen and women, but also good people, and the coaching and support staff are specially selected on their ability to instil these values at all of our Australian camps.